Letterbook/FEP/feps/fep-1b12.md

 ## Summary

 Internet forums are probably the oldest form of social media.
-This document describes how they can be implemented with the ActivityPub protocol.
+They can be implemented with the Activitypub protocol, but such implementations may not necessarily be compatible with each other.
+This document defines a common subset of Activitypub which is used by different platforms to federate groups in a mutually compatible way.

 ## History